VoltCruelerz/OwlMarble-Magic/rules/items/Weapon Masteries.md

 If a game feature lets you replace a weapon’s Mastery property with another one, that weapon must meet any prerequisite specified  or the new property.

-## Lunge [New]

-_Prerequisite: Versatile or Finesse_

-When you make an attack with this weapon on your turn, you can expend 5 feet of movement to increase the reach of the attack by 5 feet.

 ## Cleave [Updated]

 _Prerequisite: Melee Weapon, Heavy Property_